 As issues arise, the preceptor will communicate any difficulties, concerns, alternative objectives, or learning activities with the applicant and area manager.

-If practice issues arise that need to be discussed with one of our practice consultants, please contact BCCNM Nursing and Midwifery Practice Support at
+If practice issues arise that need to be discussed with one of our practice consultants, please contact our team by completing the Standards Support intake form.

 If practice issues arise of a serious nature that indicate the nurse is not able to practice safely, you can submit a formal complaint .